-Yellowstone County has the highest amount of properties exposed to 0.2% annual chance flooding and an estimated loss value of \$27,446,012.
+Yellowstone County has over \$109 million of property located between the maximum extent of the 1% annual chance floodplain and 0.2% annual chance floodplain, with losses projected to be \$27 million.
+This is the most of the 11 counties in the 0.2% chance analysis.
 Carbon County is second in loss values with over \$7 Million in estimated losses.
 Stillwater County ranks third in estimated loss parcel values with over \$6 Million in presumed losses.
-Overall Montana's Eastern Region has \$202,028,564 in total value exposed and a combined estimated loss of \$50,507,141 for the 0.2% annual chance flooding.
-There are also 942 parcels located in the floodplain and 1,992 people at risk in the Eastern Region at what is classified by FEMA to be a Zone X-shaded.
-Note that many areas are not mapped by FEMA, or have the Zone-X shaded mapped, thus the true risk is likely much larger to these more severe but less frequent floods; these areas are not required to be regulated by the NFIP either.
+Overall Montana's Eastern Region has \$202,028,564 in total value exposed and a combined estimated loss of \$50,507,141 for the area between the maximum extent of the 1% chance floodplain and 0.2% annual chance floodplain.
+There are also 942 parcels and 1,992 people in this area, classified by FEMA as Zone X-shaded.

+Note that many areas are not mapped by FEMA, or have the Zone-X shaded mapped, thus the true risk is likely much larger to these more severe but less frequent floods; these areas are not required to be regulated by the NFIP.
 The jurisdictional break down for each county is located within each annex.
 The summarized results for the Region are shown in Table 4-33 below.